thombashi/pytablewriter/docs/pages/examples/output/stream/index.rst

 :Sample Code:
     .. code-block:: python
-        :caption: Change output stream of a writer object
+        :caption: Change the output stream of a writer object

         import io
         import pytablewriter as ptw